 Investment properties are measured at cost less accumulated depreciation and any accumulated impairment losses.
 Cost includes expenditure that is directly attributable to the acquisition of the properties.
 Any gain or loss on disposal of an investment property (calculated as the difference between the net proceeds from disposal and the carrying amount of the item) is recognised in profit or loss.
+Rental income from investment properties is accounted for as described in note 1(w)(iv).

-When the Group holds a property interest under an operating lease to earn rental income and/or for capital appreciation, the interest is classified and accounted for as an investment property on a property-by-property basis.
-Any such property interest which has been classified as an investment property is accounted for as if it were held under a finance lease (see note 1(k)), and the same accounting policies are applied to that interest as are applied to other investment properties leased under finance leases.
-Lease payments are accounted for as described in note 1(k).
+In the comparative period, when the Group holds a property interest under an operating lease to earn rental income and/or for capital appreciation, the interest is classified and accounted for as an investment property on a property-by-property basis.
+Any such property interest which has been classified as an investment property is accounted for as if it were held under a finance lease (see note 1(l)), and the same accounting policies are applied to that interest as are applied to other investment properties leased under finance leases.
+Lease payments are accounted for as described in note 1(l).

-(i) Other property, plant and equipment
+(j) Other property, plant and equipment